Updated May 4, 2024

 • Minimum Account Balance: M1 Finance requires a $100 minimum account balance.
 Meanwhile, Robinhood and Webull do not have a requirement.

 • Trading Hours: Robinhood and Webull have extended trading hours.
-But M1 Finance only has 1 trading window a day, and you can't actively trade.
+M1 Finance offers morning and afternoon trade windows.

 • Margins Trading: Webull offers you a free margin trading account.
-Robinhood makes you pay $5 a month to access a lower interest margin account.
-M1 Finance does not offer margin trading but does let you borrow up to 40% of your portfolio.
+Robinhood also allows margin trading with interest rates based on your total margin balance.
+M1 Finance does not offer margin trading but does let you borrow up to 50% of your portfolio.

 • Research Tools: M1 Finance and Robinhood offer limited analytics tools.
 Webull has advanced tools and indicators in the app.